 All in all, I wouldn’t say DON’T try this, as you may get better results than I did.
 If I were to do it again, I’d use a different filling and futz with the sauce a little more.
-To see what other Daring Cooks did with the Dosas, head on over to the Daring Cooks Blogroll.
 Many really enjoyed this recipe and as always, the creativity is awesome and outstanding; definitely worth some surfing!

 UPDATE: A friend just popped by and ate what was left of the dosas, sauce and filling.
 He loved it, and even used the extra dosas to make ham and cheese dosas.
 Interesting.